 Staff we spoke with were aware of, and had access to, the incident reporting system.
 This allowed staff to report all incidents including near misses where patient safety may have been compromised.
-Staff told us they were confident about reporting incidents and accidents and that changes had been made as a result of discussing them.
 We reviewed safety records, incident and accident reports and saw evidence that these were reviewed and that action was taken when necessary.
-For example a patient had fallen outside the practice and practice staff came to their aid.
-They then reported the uneven pavement to the local authority for their action.
-The practice manager checked all safety alerts and ensured staff were informed about them.
+This included a recent incident were a patient had fainted and was dealt with appropriately by practice staff.
+This showed the practice had managed these consistently over time and so could show evidence of a safe track record over the long term.

-Reliable safety systems and processes (including safeguarding)
+Reliable safety systems and processes including safeguarding

 During our visit we found that the dental care and treatment of patients was planned and delivered in a way that ensured patients' safety and welfare.
-We saw by examining ten patient records that a written medical history was obtained prior to the commencement of dental treatment in all cases.
+We saw by examining patient records that a written medical history was obtained prior to the commencement of dental treatment in all cases.
 The clinical records we saw were all well-structured and contained sufficient detail enabling another dentist to tell what treatment had been prescribed or completed, what was due to be carried out next and details of any possible alternatives.

 We looked at training records which showed that staff had received relevant role specific training on safeguarding.
+The practice had appointed a dentist as the lead in safeguarding vulnerable adults and children.
+They had been trained to level 3 safeguarding vulnerable adults and children.
 We asked dental and administrative staff about their safeguarding training.
-Staff were aware who the practice's safeguarding lead was and knew how to recognise signs of abuse in older people, vulnerable adults and children.
-They were also aware of their responsibilities and knew what to do if they encountered safeguarding concerns. and how to contact the relevant agencies in working hours and out of normal hours.
+Staff were aware who the lead was and knew how to recognise signs of abuse in older people, vulnerable adults and children.
+They were also aware of their responsibilities and knew what to do if they encountered safeguarding concerns and how to contact the relevant agencies in working hours and out of normal hours.
 Contact details for local authority safeguarding personal were available and accessible to all staff.